katinas15/katinas15.github.io/README.md

 Most of these projects are unfinished, but I am still proud to show these projects since they took quite some time and effort.
 I have learned a lot doing these projects and I am happy to show what I have learned.
 <br />
 <br />
-[Github Profile](https://github.com/katinas15) - most of my projects are here.
+[Github Profile](https://github.com/katinas15) - most of my projects are here (some projects shown here are in private repositories).
 <br />

 ## Simple Unity C# games